All the whites are to be killed: Jan/Feb 1914

 8.3 The entry concludes with something unexpected in view of prior diary-entries, that the strike leaders had been arrested, the miners had returned to work, and ‘the Strike is practically over’.
 Also unexpected is that this entry contains no comment about any possible uprising, with in fact nothing about this appearing until a week later, in the entry on 29 January.

 9. Serious results may take place at any time: 29 January 1914

 Set the Kafirs mending the paddock at the back of the house

-Jack Buchanan called on his way to Amsterdam Mr Shipley is leaving and he is going to take things over he has sold the Hotel to a Mr Cornelius which his is very glad of
+Jack Buchanan called on his way to Amsterdam Mr Shipley is leaving and he is going to take things over he has sold the Hotel to a Mr Cornelius which he is very glad of

 Jack talked of certain things which he thinks like us are serious and he said he would write to Dave and send it by Mr Shipley to post in Natal he is also sending a wire to Dave through Mr Main Delegoa Bay he says that it is better to send to Dave to come home as soon as possible for these Kafir meetings are more than is generally known and serious results may take place at any time

 9.2 This diary-entry opens with ‘ordinary farm life’ comments about mending paddock fences and a visitor calling.
 These are continued, however, with the somewhat mysterious comment that the visitor, Jack Buchanan, talked to the Forbes about ‘certain things’ which they are agreed ‘are serious’.
 These are not specified in any way, but by implication are connected with the final part of this long sentence, that the Kafir meetings are about more than is realised and ‘serious results might take place at any time’.
 ‘Serious results’ here are, also by implication, connected with comments in earlier entries about a possible uprising.
 There is the sense that things are not being said here, are being treated as to be bracketed and alluded to, rather than commented on directly.